atalanda/webdev-meetup/slides/resin.md

 ## Some new problems

 * Configuration Drift
-* and because of having the basic ability to deploy and update there are additional issues
+* and because of having the basic ability to deploy and update there are additional issues<!-- .element: class="fragment" -->
   * network accessibility
   * unreliable network